anmol-fzr/better-auth-tanstack/README.md

 ### useToken

-The useToken hook is used to manage the token state.
+The `useToken` hook is used to fetch the JWT token if better-auth JWT plugin is enabled.

 #### Props